 All results are hidden due to the current filter settings.

-Passengers planning on traveling with pets need to contact Aer Lingus before making a reservation.
-Call the Aer Lingus Customer Service Team directly at (888) 578-4806 to make arrangements.
-During the call, the customer service representative will go through restricted breeds and other important information regarding your travel plans.
+Passengers who plan on traveling with pets should contact Aer Lingus before making a reservation.
+You can call the Aer Lingus Customer Service Team directly at (888) 578-4806 to make arrangements.
+The customer service representative will go through restricted breeds and other important information regarding your travel plans.